-This project is collating field information on key physiological phases of fruit trees (see diagram below) across the major growing regions of Australia.
-Physiological data sets are being used to evaluate lead times until key physiological thresholds (or tipping points) are crossed under future climates, and to measure the efficacy of adaptation options in managing these impacts.
+This project collated field information on key physiological phases of fruit trees across the major growing regions of Australia.
+The data enabled researchers to predict lead times until key tipping points are likely to be crossed under future climates, and to measure the efficacy of adaptation options in managing these impacts.

-Researchers are collecting physiological data on apple, pear and cherry in southern Queensland, northern Victoria, southwest Western Australia and southern Tasmania.
-The project is focused on four temperature-reliant processes that affect fruit productivity: winter chilling, spring flowering frost risk, summer extreme heat exposure and potential yield.
+Researchers collected physiological data and historical grower records on apple, pear and cherry in Queensland, New South Wales, Victoria, South Australia, Western Australia and Tasmania.
+The project focused on four temperature-reliant processes that affect fruit productivity:

 |Adaptation tipping points for fruit trees publications||A bibliographic survey of research publications produced by the Adaptation tipping points for fruit trees project.|

 |Diagram: perennial fruit tree annual cycle|

 |Final report - Crossing the threshold: Adaptation tipping points for Australian fruit trees||Final report from the project|